weiguoz/vim-mark/README.md

 ##### 3.1.1   RELEASEME
 - Compatibility: After Vim 8.1.1241, a :range outside the number of buffers (e.g. :99Mark[Name]) causes an error.
+- ENH: Add (GUI-only) additional palettes "soft" and "softer" that are variants of "extended" with less saturation / higher brightness of background colors (for when the default colors are too distracting).

 ##### 3.1.0   23-Mar-2019
 - ENH: Handle magicness atoms (\\V, \\m) in regexps entered via &lt;Leader&gt;r or